-To most sellers, having good feedback on Amazon is crucial.
+To most sellers, having good A performance rating on a scale of 1 to … More on Amazon is crucial.
 It affects sales volume, ODR rate, and Buy Box eligibility.
 To some extent, it even affects the IPI score.
 But maintaining a good feedback rate isn’t easy.

 Amazon offers a variety of tools and reports to help you understand feedback score and manage your negative feedback.
 The Feedback Manager is the ‘star’ table customers can view on your seller profile page.
 And ‘Manage your Rating and Feedback’ in Reports breaks down the ratings so you can sort and filter them.